mrisher/smtp-sts/mta-sts.md

 HTTPS, but a valid (non-expired) policy exists in the sender's cache, the sender MUST apply that cached policy.

+Finally, to mitigate the risk of persistent interference with policy refresh, as discussed in-depth in (#security-considerations), MTAs SHOULD proactivecly refresh cached policies before they expire; a suggested refresh frequency is once per day.
+To enable administrators to discover problems with policy refresh, MTAs SHOULD alert administrators (through the use of logs or similar) when such attempts fail, unless the cached policy mode is `none`.

 ## Policy Selection for Smart Hosts and Subdomains

 When sending mail via a "smart host"--an intermediate SMTP relay rather